IDML/idml-docs/src/main/tut/functions/regex.md

 section: language
 ---

 These functions allow you to manipulate strings using Java regular expressions.
-The underlying implementation is re2 and the Syntax is available at https://github.com/google/re2/wiki/Syntax.
+The underlying implementation is re2 (see [syntax](https://github.com/google/re2/wiki/Syntax)).

 ## match